TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Minor GUI bugs (page refreshing) are fixed.
 * Volume (USD) column is added to account positions table.
+* Deleted margin accounts names are represented as a text (not as links as before).

 ## Version 2025.12.18.667 (18 December, 2025)
 ### Changes